nf-core/variantbenchmarking/docs/usage.md

 - `test_full`
   - A profile with a complete configuration for full size of sample testing
   - Includes links to test data so needs no other parameters
-- `liftover_hg37`
+- `liftover_test`
-  - A profile with a complete configuration for using liftover of HG002 hg38 truth set to hg37
+  - A profile with a complete configuration for using liftover of HG002 hg38 test set to hg37
   - Includes links to test data so needs no other parameters
-- `liftover_hg38`
+- `liftover_truth`
   - A profile with a complete configuration for using liftover of HG002 hg37 truth set to hg38
   - Includes links to test data so needs no other parameters
 - `germline_small`